 Section 2 Questions Yes No Vetting Questions: In answering these questions, please include 'spent convictions' un Rehabilitation of Offenders Act, and traffic convictions (other than parking fines). e Have you ever been cautioned or convicted of a criminal offence?
 Have you been charged or summonsed for an offence that has not yet been dealt with?
 Have you ever been a suspect in any offences where vulnerable were targeted (including characteristics relating to gender, race or sexual orientation)?
 Have you ever been a suspect in any offences motivated by hate or discrimination?
 Have you ever been a suspect in any offences relating to domestic abuse?
 Have you ever been a suspect in any offences relating to dishonesty?
 Have you ever been a suspect in any offences relating to corrupt practice?
-Have you ever been a suspect in any offences relating to violence?
+Section 2 Questions continued Yes No Have you ever been a suspect in any offences relating to violence?
 Have you been charged or summonsed for an offence that has not yet been dealt with?
 Are you currently subject to an Individual Voluntary Agreement (IVA)?
+Do you have an existing County Court/Tribunal Judgment (CCJ) made against you? - Have you been registered bankrupt and your bankruptcy debts discharged within the last three years or your bankruptcy debts have not been discharged?
 Do you have any relative or associate (including co-resident) who you know or have reason to believe has criminal convictions (excluding traffic convictions), OR is engaged in criminal activities, OR is a person who associates regularly with such persons?